kartonfarkas/api_docs/source/suite/contacts/contact_update.rst

 Updating a Contact
 ==================

-Updates a contact identified by an external ID.
+Update a contact using their external ID as reference.

 Endpoint
 --------